bekezie/StudentHousingFinder3.0/README.md

 @Bernard Ekezie implemented:

 - Registering the students and updating their ratings per listing.
-- CRUD operations on the students and schools
+- CRUD operations on the students and schools.
-- CRUD operations on the ratings
+- CRUD operations on the ratings.
 - CRUD operations on the user and ensuring users have a unique username.
+- Created Document Base Logical modal.

 # Project 2 (Part 2: Design):